Edward Ruscha

 Edward Joseph Ruscha IV (/ruːˈʃeɪ/, roo-SHAY; born December 16, 1937) is an American artist associated with the pop art movement.
-He has worked in the media of painting, printmaking, drawing, photography and film.
+He has worked in the media of painting, printmaking, drawing, photography, and film.
 He is also noted for creating several artist's books.
 Ruscha lives and works in Culver City, California.

 Early life and education

 Ruscha was born into a Roman Catholic family in Omaha, Nebraska, with an older sister, Shelby, and a younger brother, Paul.
 Edward Ruscha, Sr. was an auditor for Hartford Insurance Company.
 Ruscha's mother was supportive of her son's early signs of artistic skill and interests.
 Young Ruscha was attracted to cartooning and would sustain this interest throughout his adolescent years.
 Though born in Nebraska, Ruscha lived some 15 years in Oklahoma City before moving to Los Angeles in 1956 where he studied at the Chouinard Art Institute (now known as the California Institute of the Arts) under Robert Irwin and Emerson Woelffer from 1956 through 1960.
 While at Chouinard, Ruscha edited and produced the journal Orb (1959–60) together with Joe Goode, Emerson Woelffer, Stephan von Huene, Jerry McMillan, and others.
 As a result, Orb became one of the U.S.' first recorded alternative newspapers.

-Ruscha spent much of the summer of 1961 traveling through Europe.
-After graduation, Ruscha took a job as a layout artist for the Carson-Roberts Advertising Agency in Los Angeles.
+In 1961, Ruscha spent seven months traveling through Europe.
+After graduation, Ruscha took a job as a layout artist for the Carson-Roberts advertising agency in Los Angeles.

 By the early 1960s he was well known for his paintings, collages, and photographs, and for his association with the Ferus Gallery group, which also included artists Robert Irwin, John Altoon, John McCracken, Larry Bell, Ken Price, and Edward Kienholz.
-He worked as layout designer for Artforum magazine under the pseudonym “Eddie Russia” from 1965 to 1969 and taught at UCLA as a visiting professor for printing and drawing in 1969.
+He worked as layout designer for Artforum magazine under the pseudonym "Eddie Russia" from 1965 to 1969 and taught at UCLA as a visiting professor for printing and drawing in 1969.
 He is also a lifelong friend of guitarist Mason Williams.